rajkumarpatel2602/c_concepts/pthread/README.md

 * Locking types
 Code and object locking
-Code — CR is made up of several instructions.
+Code — CR is made up of several instructions. if global or static data is being used then this locking is used.

 Object - Data locking
 When there are chances that out of many particular DS will be shared then that data structure will have mutex within and Threads will lock that per DS mutex and use it in the CR.
 Make sure this DS is not memcopied as mutex is one of its member.
-Otherwise behaviour would be undefined.
+Otherwise behaviour would be undefined. if there is an utility of removing node from list, and this utility can be called from multiple thread with same or different lists as an input, so if list is same then data locking is required, if different lists are used then it's not critical section, as access is not happening to same object.

 * Deadlocks
 Necessary Conditions